nooneyoulleverknow/medicarefraudscreener/README.md

 php evaluator.php me s 2024 all 2 revenue

-Now let's say that I want to search both maine and minnesota, for service providers (I haven't found billers useful), for all years, for covid, with a standard deviation of 0 to show all records, against revenues per client: php evaluator.php me:mn s all code:covid 0 revenueperclient
+Now let's say that I want to search both maine and minnesota, for service providers (I haven't found billers useful), for all years, for covid, with a standard deviation of 0 to show all records, against revenues per client: php evaluator.php me:mn s all code:covid 0 paidperpatient

 Oh yea bummer.
 The covid stuff is in the cpt and hcpcs I data that is copyrighted from the AMA.
 So I can't give you a copy of the description for the codes are, HCPCS II codes are supposedly public domain and you got those.
 If you are interested in covid billings, ask AI what cpt and HCPCS I codes cover covid then assign the values in the quotes (after the billing code) in /data/cptdictionary2.